 Paul has been interested in banging stuff together since his earliest youth when he played along to the Beatles and the Stones, and, later, Cream.
 Today he hits Ludwig drums, and lots of them.
-Also some cymbals.
+That is, when he isn't walloping even more drums, by Sonor.
+He also whacks a few cymbals.
 He owns more snare drums than most people have had hot dinners.

-Henry had been learning the piano since infancy, but saw the light when his parents' piano tuner showed him the secrets of sevenths and blue notes, and when someone else played him 'Deep Purple In Rock'.
+The Doctor had been learning the piano since infancy, but saw the light when his parents' piano tuner showed him the secrets of sevenths and blue notes, and when someone else played him 'Deep Purple In Rock'.
 His musical heroes include Jon Lord, Freddie Mercury and J. S. Bach, all of whom are dead.
 He currently plays a Crumar Mojo 61/B with Yamaha amplification.
+Was recently found guilty of playing a piano accordion in a built-up area.
 You can listen to his solo album Songs In The Key of L here.

 Nick 'Big Arnie' Stevenson: percussion

 A stunt double for 'The Terminator', Nick is universally regarded as the best-looking member of the band (which is why DC keeps him at the back).
 Outside the band he's trod the boards, holds an Equity card, and runs his own 'Time Sreet' disco.
 In DCWB he sports three enormous congas, two big bongos and more percussion than you can shake a stick at, including shakers.
 And sticks.
 A musical obsessive, he's strongly influenced by the Stones, the Brothers (Allman and Doobie), Little Feat, Dave Brubeck, Joni Mitchell and many others.